FelixHertweck/seatReservation/src/test/Testcases.md

 *   **Success:**
     *   A manager retrieves the list of their seats and receives `200 OK`.
+    *   After updating a seat, the changed seat row and entrance remain visible when listing all seats.
 *   **Failure:**
     *   An unauthorized user receives `403 Forbidden`.